superinsight/superinsight-app-doc/docs/index.md

 # What is Superinsight?

-Superinsight is a cutting-edge business intelligence tool designed to help you unlock valuable insights from your knowledge base.
+Superinsight is an AI Copilot for Knowledge Experts.

 ## What does it do?